cyberhiker/compliance-docs/FedRAMP Mod Controls/FedRAMPModControls.md

 critical, the intent of the control is based around NIST's definition of high vulnerability.

-13.15 System and Services Acquisition (SA) {#system-and-services-acquisition-sa .ListParagraph}
+13.15 System and Services Acquisition (SA)
 ------------------------------------------

 ### SA-1 System and Services Acquisition Policy and Procedures (L) (M)